Jebonn/Active-Directory-Lab/README.md

 7. Accept the License Terms.
 8. Choose the "Custom" install option. *(The "Upgrade" option is when there's an existing OS on the computer)*
 9. Then it will ask where to install the OS.
 There should only one Drive shown.
 Simply click "Next" to start the installation.
 10. The installation may take a few minutes.
 Once complete the VM will restart.
-Create a password the Administrator account then click "Finish".
+Create a password for the Administrator account then click "Finish".
 <p float="left">
   <img src="/images/Part4/Part4-Step10a.jpg" width="400"/>
   <img src="/images/Part4/Part4-Step10b.jpg" width="400"/>